nasa-petal/bidara-deep-chat/README.md

 6. In the left sidebar, navigate to [API Keys](https://platform.openai.com/api-keys)
 7. Verify your phone number, then click the 'Create new secret key' button.
 8. Copy your secret key.
 9. **[Open the BIDARA website](https://nasa-petal.github.io/bidara-deep-chat/)**, and paste your key into the input field.
+Your browser will save the key, so you only have to enter it once.

-10. With OpenAI API you only pay for what you use.
+- With OpenAI API you only pay for what you use.
 Track your usage and costs on the [Usage page](https://platform.openai.com/usage).
+- After you send your first message to BIDARA, it will also be available to interact with through the [OpenAI Assistants Playground](https://platform.openai.com/assistants).
+This interface is more complex, but also provides more customizability.
+Just select BIDARA, then click the 'Test' button.

 ## :fire: Features enabled